-This switch is the main power switch and must be in the "on" position to operate most DC accessories, even if the accessory is not specifically wired to a switch on the DC panel.
+The switch is the main power switch and must be in the "on" position to operate the following switches as well as some DC accessories not specifically wired to a switch.

-Accessory Switch Panel
+• Accessory Switch Panel

 This switch provides power to the accessory switches on the helm switch panels.